nammayatri/osm_change_docs/README.md

 ![Download OSC](img/step6_download.png)

 2. Save the `.osc` file.
+3. If you are not a developer send the downloaded file to a developer to integrate and test your changes locally
-3. Copy it into the nandi repo at:
+4. Copy it into the nandi repo at:

 ```